 Versatility is a trademark of the Chenin Blanc white wine grape variety.
 It can produce wine that comes in a range of styles including still, sparkling, dry wine, and sweet wine, such as dessert wines.
 It’s also known for its signature, sometimes mouth-puckering acidity.

 The Loire Valley of France is home to the Chenin Blanc grape (also referred to as pineau de la loire).
 The first vines in the region are believed to date back as far as the 8th century.
 And France is still one of the world’s leading producers of this unique white wine, along with South Africa.

 Some of the best French wine regions for growing this grape include Vouvray and Anjou-Saumur.
 Though great still Chenin Blanc is made in Vouvray, some of the best sparkling examples hail from this region.
 While Anjou-Saumur produces highly regarded dry Chenin Blancs suitable for aging.

-Chenin Blanc is also used to make Cermant de Loire, a sparkling wine from the Loire Valley.
+Chenin Blanc is also used to make Cremant de Loire, a sparkling wine from the Loire Valley.

 South Africa grows twice as much Chenin Blanc as France, where the grape is also known as steen.
 Popular growing regions include Stellenbosch, Swartland, and Franschhoek.